UPDATE: This workflow no longer works on Mavericks due to a debugger change. See this post for details on a new version.

 I reworked the injector service so it works on Lion and doesn't leave behind (or even create) any temp files.

-Installation is identical to the one that comes with F-Script, so follow their readme.
+Inject-F-Script-into-application.zip – Downloaded 7409 times – 63.58 KBInstallation is identical to the one that comes with F-Script, so follow their readme.

-The automator workflow consists of two steps.
+The automator workflow consists of two steps:

-tell application "System Events" set pid to unix id of the first process whose frontmost is true end tell return "" & pid
+set pid to unix id of the first process whose frontmost is true

 This gets the PID of the active application and returns it as a string.

-cat << EOF | sudo -u`whoami` gdb -n -q attach '$1' p (char)[[NSBundle bundleWithPath:@"/Library/Frameworks/FScript.framework"] load] p (void)[FScriptMenuItem insertInMainMenu] detach quit EOF
+cat << EOF | sudo -u`whoami` gdb -n -q

 Using the "here-document" feature of bash, lines 2-6 are sent as STDIN to GDB without using a temp file.
 The PID to attach is passed in as an argument from the previous block.
 Invoking GDB directly (without sudo) doesn't allow attaching to a process, presumably due to services sandboxing.
 Sudoing as the current user works fine and allows the attach to happen.